Master of Arts in Theatre

 a.
 Students enrolled in Plan II will complete coursework and a portfolio, which is comprised of a mixture of scholarly work and creative work.
 All creative work in the portfolio must include documentation and analysis relating the production of those materials.

 b.
-Early in the second semester of coursework, students begin the process of articulating the contents of their portfolio with the Portfolio Track advisor, Professor McCubbin.
+Early in the second semester of coursework, students begin the process of articulating the contents of their portfolio with the Portfolio Track Advisor.

 c.
-In conference with Professor McCubbin, the student will determine whether the balance of the portfolio will conform to Portfolio Option A or Portfolio Option B (both are described below).
-On the basis of this discussion, the composition of the committee best suited to the composition of the student’s portfolio will be proposed.
-In addition to a committee chair, one other faculty member with graduate faculty status will serve on the student’s portfolio review committee (submit Chair/Committee Approval Form by February 1st).
-However, whether serving as chair or as member, the portfolio committee must have at least one MFA faculty member.
-Thus, the portfolio review committee will consist of two graduate faculty members one of whom is an MFA faculty member.
-Since the materials that comprise the portfolio are necessarily drawn from diverse areas of theatre practice and scholarship, students are encouraged to assemble a committee that includes members with expertise to guide and assess the development of materials in each of these respective areas.
+In conference with the Portfolio Track Advisor, the student will determine whether the balance of the portfolio will conform to Portfolio Option A or Portfolio Option B (both are described below).
+On the basis of this discussion, the composition of the committee best suited to evaluate the content of the student’s portfolio will be proposed.
+In addition to the Portfolio Track Advisor, one other faculty member with graduate faculty status will serve on the student’s portfolio review committee (submit Chair/Committee Approval Form by February 1st).

 3. Contents of the M.A.
 Portfolio: